Business Academy Offers Free Training for Talbot County’s Small and Minority-Owned Businesses

 “The 8-week Business Academy provided by Talbot County Economic Development was incredibly helpful and informative for me,” says Greg Harris, Academy graduate and owner/operator of Harris Event Security and Eagle Pressure Washing.
 “As a minority business owner, the program gave me valuable knowledge on financing, marketing strategies, managing employees, writing policies, and time management, in addition to legal expertise that many minority/small business owners lack.”

 Vanhooser says graduates can expect to have a better understanding of their financial reports, a budget for their growth, and a plan to pursue opportunities to attract new clients and access capital from lenders and investors.
+“The Talbot County economy is built on the success of our small businesses,” Vanhooser says.
+“We are looking for those business owners who are primed for growth and have a sincere desire to succeed.”

 Applications by business owners can be made online here.